Connecting Science to Issues of Justice in your Course Webinar

 Presenters | Webinar Program (including slides) | Resources (including the Screencast recording when available)

-more information on teaching environmental justice).
+This webinar will provide an opportunity to hear from geoscience faculty who connect learning about the Earth to issues of environmental justice in their courses (more information on teaching environmental justice).
 Jill Schneiderman, Meg Stewart and Josh Villalobos are authors of the Environmental Justice and Freshwater Resources module and will talk about the thinking behind the module and how it plays out in their courses.
 Diane Doser and Josh Villalobos are leaders of an El Paso InTeGrate Implementation Program that works extensively with Hispanic students.
 They will talk about how issues of justice are important in this work and the role of the InTeGrate materials in supporting their efforts.
 The webinar will include 30 minutes of presentation and 25 minutes for discussion.
 Participants are encouraged to both ask questions of the presenters and discuss their own experiences connecting science to issues of justice.

 At the end of this webinar, participants will have